shreyash00007/Digital-Clock/README.md

 # Digital-Clock
-A simple Digital-Clock made with JavaScript
+A simple Digital-Clock made with JavaScript with modern UI
 <!---
 ### **👉 Live Demo URL :-** <a href="https://shreyash00007.github.io/Digital-Clock/">**Visit Here**</a>--->